panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 Regular expressions, as well as strings, work in terms of code units.
 Similar to previously described scenarios, this creates difficulties when processing surrogate pairs and combining character sequences using regular expressions.

-BMP characters match as expected, because a single code unit represents a symbol:
+BMP characters match as expected because a single code unit represents a symbol:

 ```javascript
 const greetings = 'Hi!';